 Happy mistakes.
 Today I made a happy, happy mistake.
 Whipped Vanilla Buttercream was the result!
+If you like this recipe you will also like my traditional American Buttercream Frosting.

 I walked away from my stand mixer while making buttercream.
 I walked over to my computer to check an ingredient and got sucked into a facebook rabbit hole of opinions and drama and insanity.
 Please tell me I am not the only one who does this?!